-A legal separation is a formal and legally binding agreement that divides debt, assets, and property between spouses; it will also address the issues of support and custody.
-Creating a separation agreement is similar to getting divorced, with the main difference being after a legal separation is finalized, you are still married.
+As it sounds, legal separation is a formal and legally binding agreement that divides debt, assets, and property between spouses.
+It also addresses issues of support and custody.
+Creating a separation agreement is similar to getting divorced.
+The main difference, however, is that after a legal separation is finalized, you remain married.

-The courts will usually assume that you were satisfied with the terms of the separation and therefore will apply the same arrangement to your divorce.
-Because a legal separation will lay the foundation for a future divorce, it is imperative to protect your rights from the beginning.
+The courts usually assume that you were satisfied with the terms of the separation and therefore often apply the same arrangement if you ultimately divorce down the road.
+Because a legal separation can lay the foundation for a future divorce, it’s imperative to protect your rights from the beginning.

 Legal Separation Versus Divorce